awkweb/vodka-soda-server/README.md

 8) Run deploy script `bash scripts/deploy-aws-ecs.sh` ([update RDS's security group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html#CHAP_SettingUp.SecurityGroup) to accept inbound TCP connections from ECS's security group)

 If all went as planned, you can navigate to the running site.
+(Also, need to open up ECS security group to listen for HTTPS.)

 ## Helpful links